Interfacelab/ilab-media-tools/readme.txt

 = 1.0.5 =
 * Improved compatibility with other plugins that are using the AWS SDK.
 There should be zero compatibility issues.
 * Forward compatibility with Offload S3.
-Any media uploaded with Offload S3 will continue to work normally when switching to ILAB Media Tools.
+Any media uploaded with Offload S3 will continue to work normally when switching to Media Cloud by ILAB.
 * Check to make sure WordPress is being run on 5.5 or better.

 = 1.0.4 =